--[ Checking many Android apps on VirusTotal with their hashes ]--

 , we’ll use the Linux terminal (the process might be similar on MacOS or Windows).

-First, navigate to the directory where the extraction is located with the command:
+First, navigate to the directory where the extraction is located:

 cd path/to/your/backup/